My Dad Wrote a Porno might just go out with a bang

 Morton, Cooper and Levine took a ‘lost chapter’ of Belinda Blinked on tour in 2017, which is the last time they were in Australia.
 “Aussie fans are by far the most rowdy.
 I think we were in Perth and a guy ran up on stage and squirted us with blue silly string.”

-Their next tour, which comes to Melbourne on January 15, 2020, will have the team (and the audience) dissecting Rocky’s wildest, most incomprehensible writing.
+Their next tour, which starts at Sydney Opera House on January 8, 2020, will have the team (and the audience) dissecting Rocky’s wildest, most incomprehensible writing.
 “We’re going to navigate our way through all of this random shit and almost be like his editor.
 Let’s all get a drink and find a way to make sense of this world,” he says.

 One of Team Porno’s career highlights was taking world of Steele’s Pots and Pans to the Royal Albert Hall last year.
 “There were 5,500 people in this amazingly iconic venue, and we sold it out completely.
 All of our families were there.
 All of our friends were there.
 Dame Emma Thompson came and had Champagne with us before the show.
 She met my dad!”